-In accordance with the terms of the Promissory Note, during the period of time the principal of the PPP Loan was outstanding, we accrued interest at a fixed rate of 1% per annum.
-Our accrual for interest expense associated with the PPP Loan began June 18, 2020, the date we received the proceeds for the PPP Loan from our Lender, through June 23, 2021, the date our PPP Loan was forgiven by the U.S. Small Business Administration, or the SBA.
+During the period of time the principal of the PPP Loan was outstanding, we accrued interest at a fixed rate of 1% per annum.
+Our accrual for interest expense associated with the PPP Loan began June 18, 2020, the date we received the proceeds for the PPP Loan from our Lender, through June 23, 2021, the date our PPP Loan, including the related accrued and unpaid interest, was forgiven by the U.S. Small Business Administration.

-We had no outstanding debt during the three months ended September 30, 2021.
+We had no outstanding debt during the six months ended December 31, 2021.